-Quantitative activity of cells has no direct impact on simulation performances.
-Although there are seven times less activity at the same time in simulation 1, slowest time step computations are about 15 times slower than in simulation 2.
-In simulation 2, one computation is always computed in less than 0.03s whereas in simulation 1 computations are completed up to 0.4s.
+The quantitative activity of cells has no direct impact on simulation performances.
+Although there is a factor of seven less activity at the same time in simulation 1, the slowest time step computations are about 15 times slower than in simulation 2.
+In simulation 2, one computation is always computed in less than 0.03 s whereas in simulation 1 computations are completed up to 0.4 s.